 Digging deep into Windows 10

 Windows 10’s constantly evolving nature means fresh features arrive twice per year, and with all the new goodies come a legion of new tweaks and tricks—some of which unlock powerful functionality hidden to everyday users.
 Others simply let you mold the Windows 10 experience into the shape you see fit.
-Here are some of the most useful tweaks, tricks, and tips we’ve found, starting with some of the highlights from the Windows 10 October 2018 Update (which includes more nifty everyday conveniences than we can include here).
+Here are some of the most useful tweaks, tricks, and tips we’ve found, starting with some of the highlights from the Windows 10 May 2019 Update (which includes more nifty hidden conveniences than we can include here).

 Be warned: Some of these may break as the operating system evolves given Microsoft’s new “Windows as a service” mentality.
-We plan to update this article over time to reflect the OS’s current status.
-It was most recently updated after the October 2018 Update’s rerelease.
+We've updated this article over time to reflect the OS’s current status.

 Timeline helps you pick up where you left off.
 Clicking the Task View button in the taskbar or pressing Windows Key + Tab summons the feature, which displays a—you guessed it—time line of your activity in supported apps, stretching back over the past.
 Even more handily, Microsoft lets you group related apps together into “Activities” in Timeline, so that when you open that week-old budget document, for example, the presentations and websites you referenced at the time can be easily summoned as well.
 This even syncs across devices, so it could be especially useful if you use multiple PCs.

 The fly in the ointment: Only a limited number of apps work with Timeline currently, though Microsoft offers tools for developers to bake in support.
 That includes Office, Adobe’s Creative Cloud, and native Windows 10 apps like News and Maps, but Microsoft Edge is the only compatible browser.
 Bummer.
 You can deactivate Timeline by heading to Settings > Privacy > Activity History.